-Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.
+Offerors should provide a concise narrative that set out the methodology they intend to employ and illustrates how the methodology will serve to accomplish the work, achieve the goals, and meet the state's schedule.

 SEC.
 4.05 MANAGEMENT PLAN FOR THE PROJECT